Chair: Julian Arribas

 SPA 516.
 Special Topics in Spanish.
 3 Hours.

-Seminar on individual authors, specific genres, literary movements, literary discourse/theory, or transatlantic studies.
+Seminar on specific Spanish-speaking regions, individual authors, specific genres, literary movements, music, films, the arts, or transatlantic cultural studies.
 May be repeated for credit.
+Course conducted in Spanish.

 SPA 520.
 Introduction to Hispanic Linguistics.
 3 Hours.